Sounds

 This passage sustains a bright tonal field through concentration of high and forward vowels: shoes, semaphore, heat, temple, glimmer, beneath, nets.
 Resonance sits forward in the mouth, producing clarity and lift rather than depth or gravity.
 The sound feels illuminated and reflective before the image resolves.
 Dark vowels are present but do not accumulate; brightness governs the spectral field.
 The effect is cumulative rather than patterned, shaping atmosphere through tonal elevation rather than repetition or duration.

-The Spokane Express was torn apart, undone.
+The Spokane Local was torn apart, undone.

 The sun rose on a valley filled with wrecked degrees